godotengine/godot-docs/classes/class_audiostreamplayer3d.rst

 | *Getter*  | get_bus()      |
 +-----------+----------------+

-Bus on which this audio is playing.
+The bus on which this audio is playing.

 ----